revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring MVC.md

 <blockquote>

-- @Controller return a view in Spring MVC application.
+- @Controller returns a view in the Spring MVC application.
-- @RestController returns an object as response instead of view.
+- @RestController returns an object as a response instead of a view.
 </blockquote>

 </details>

 ---
-9. What is use of @ResponseBody in Spring?
+9. What is the use of @ResponseBody in Spring?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)